San Diego Hit-and-Run Motorcycle Accident Lawyers

 • The driver should also provide the other parties involved with their vehicle information, including the registration number and driver’s license details.

-Each of these steps is necessary to ensure proper communication between both parties, and if not adhered to, it can result in hit-and-run charges.
+Each of these steps is necessary to facilitate proper communication between both parties, and if not adhered to, it can result in hit-and-run charges.
 Failing to stop at the scene of an accident may increase the odds of a hit-and-run conviction.
-There are also public policy implications behind requiring a driver to stop at the scene of an accident.
-Courts may interpret not stopping at the scene of an accident as a disregard for the safety of others.
-Courts might impose harsher penalties if a driver flees the accident scene.

 Emperatriz Ayala